-1. Using Text to Columns Feature to Split a Cell into Two Rows
+1. Using Text to Columns Feature to Split a Cell into Two Rows in Excel

 You can use the Text to Columns from the Ribbon to split a cell into rows.
 This feature converts a piece of text into multiple columns.
 But we want to convert a piece of text to convert into rows.
 Hence, we need to manually convert the extracted columns into rows.
 To know more, follow the steps below.

 - First, select the cell that you want to split.
 Here, I selected cell C5.

 - Now, from Data Tools, select the Text to Columns option.